Skip to main content

 Crypto-to-Crypto Transactions Before 2023

-Until 2023, crypto-to-crypto transactions were only taxed if, during the year, the taxpayer’s total average cryptocurrency holdings exceeded €51,645.69 for at least seven consecutive business days.
+Until 2023, crypto-to-crypto transactions were subject to taxation only if the taxpayer’s average cryptocurrency holdings exceeded €51,645.69 for at least seven consecutive business days within the year.

-For tax years before 2023, it was necessary to check the total value of cryptocurrencies held across all wallets and exchanges:
+For tax years prior to 2023, it was necessary to consider the total value of cryptocurrencies held across all wallets and exchanges:

-If the total exceeded the threshold, crypto-to-crypto transactions were taxable.
+• Above the threshold: crypto-to-crypto transactions were taxable.

 Did this answer your question?